February 6-July 31, 2017 (extended): Beethoven in the Country

 Exploring Beethoven's relationship with Baden, Heiligenstadt, Döbling, and other country villages, featuring new acquisitions.

 The title of our exhibit conjures up images of coziness and comfort, of a place where Beethoven’s mind found peace and he allowed his creativity to soar.
 But was Beethoven ever really “at home?”
 After settling in Vienna in 1792, he moved nearly fifty times, not counting his travels and occasional stays with friends and family.
-In a way, he was homeless, ever depending on others to help him find him the “right” place to live.
-Frequently dissatisfied, he rarely stayed in one place for more than two years.
+Frequently dissatisfied with his apartments, he rarely stayed in one place for more than two years.
 Many times he kept lodgings in the city but escaped to the country in the summers in search of peace and quiet, and to restore his health.
 As with many artists of his time—and today—his main desire was to find a place where he could nurture his creative ideas without the troublesome distractions of domestic life.

 This exhibit traces Beethoven’s pursuit of “home” in and around Vienna.